ntalbotdev/answerly-nuxt/README.md

 - Sign up and log in with email/password (needs email verification)
 - After signup, a profile is created in the `profiles` table
 - Visit `/inbox` to answer questions sent to you (only published after answering)
+  - Answering or deleting questions automatically removes related notifications
-- Visit `/notifications` to see notifications for user activity and events
+- Visit `/notifications` to see real-time notifications for user activity and events
+  - Follow notifications: See who followed you
+  - Question notifications: See new questions you received
+  - Answer notifications: See when your questions are answered
+  - Click "Mark as read" to permanently delete notifications
 - Visit `/my-questions` to see questions you have asked others
 - Visit `/profile/:username` to view a public profile (ex: [/profile/axile](https://answerly-nuxt.vercel.app/profile/axile))
   - If it's your own profile, you can edit it by clicking the edit button
+  - Follow/unfollow users with automatic notification management
 - Visit `/profile/:username/questions` to see questions asked to a user
 - Visit `/profile/:username/followers` to see a user's followers
 - Visit `/profile/:username/following` to see who a user is following